udtren/krita-lazy-tools/README.md

-# Lazy Tools for Krita
+# Krita Lazy Tools

-A Krita plugin that adds layer management and automation tools directly to the Layer Docker.
+A Krita plugin that adds layer management and automation tools.
 ![Setting](./lazy_tools/images/1.png)

 ## Features

-### Color Labeling (LazyColorLabel)
+### Color Labeling
 - Adds a color label dropdown to Krita's Layer Docker
 - Quick assignment of color labels to layers and groups
 - Updating a group will not change its children's color labels

-### Color Filtering (LazyColorFilter)
+### Color Filtering
 - Toggle visibility of layers/groups by color label
 - Click a color to show/hide all layers with that specific color label

-### Script Execution (LazyScripts)
+### Script Execution
-- Execute custom Python scripts directly from the Layer Docker
+- Execute custom Python scripts
-- Auto-discovery of `.py` files in the `scripts` folder
+- Auto-discovery of `.py` files in the `lazy_tools/scripts/` folder
 - "Reload Scripts" option for dynamic script development

-## Usage
-### Script Execution
-1. Add custom `.py` scripts to the `lazy_tools/scripts/` folder
-2. Click "Reload Scripts" (green icon) to refresh the script list
-3. Select a script name from the third dropdown to execute it
-4. Check the console for execution results

-## Sample Scripts Included
-- **duplicate_layer.py** - Duplicates the currently active layer
-- **create_paint_layer.py** - Creates a new paint layer above the current layer